jordan-public/circuit-breaker-token/README.md

 - [ ] Dashboard showing circuit breaker vs. regular token liquidation statistics
 - [ ] Automated wrapping/unwrapping through aggregators
 - [ ] Batch deployment script for multiple wrapped tokens

+## Related Work & Inspiration

+This project builds upon and is inspired by existing gradual liquidation mechanisms in DeFi:

+### Lambdalend
+**Lambdalend** pioneered the concept of gradual liquidation in lending protocols.
+Their approach demonstrated that progressive liquidation can significantly reduce liquidation cascade risks while maintaining protocol solvency.
+This Circuit Breaker Token implementation extends that idea by:
+- Making it **protocol-agnostic** through wrapped tokens
+- Adding **wallet balance consideration** for users with available funds
+- Implementing a **two-phase system** (cooldown + progressive execution)
+- Enabling **permissionless deployment** on any lending protocol

+### Money on Chain (Rootstock)
+**Money on Chain's Dollar on Chain** stablecoin system implements sophisticated gradual liquidation mechanisms:

+- **Queue System**: Liquidations are queued rather than executed instantly, allowing time for market stabilization and user response
+- **Flux Capacitor**: Manages the rate of liquidations to prevent sudden market shocks, spreading liquidations over time

+These mechanisms inspired the time-decay and progressive percentage features in Circuit Breaker Token, adapted for wrapped ERC20 collateral rather than stablecoin-specific use cases.

+### Key Innovations
+While inspired by these projects, Circuit Breaker Token introduces:
+1. **Universal applicability**: Works with any ERC20 token and any lending protocol
+2. **Wrapper approach**: No protocol modifications needed
+3. **Time-decay caps**: Balances user protection with protocol security
+4. **Permissionless deployment**: Can be deployed immediately on compatible protocols

 ## License